 Compare the Limited vs Limited Hybrid.
 What is the difference?

 A potential buyer first has to ask whether he/she would prefer the V6 or the hybrid powertrain.
-Because the hybrid versions of the Avalon are so much more efficient than the standard ones, the hybrid trims are recommended.
-While they aren't quite as powerful, the reality is that they have plenty of kick and will be more than satisfactory for nearly all situations on the roads.
+Because the hybrid versions of the Avalon are so much more efficient than the standard ones, hybrid trims are recommended.
+While they aren't quite as powerful, the reality is that they have plenty of kicks and will be more than satisfactory for nearly all situations on the roads.
 Going with the hybrid narrows down the choices to just the Limited Hybrid, XSE Hybrid Nightshade, and the XLE Hybrid.

 On the other hand, if someone wants to drive a model with a more elegant style and has the budget to accommodate those preferences, then the Limited Hybrid would certainly meet higher expectations.
-Since it has heated and ventilated seats, leather upholstery, and navigation, it would really able to please those with more discerning tastes.
+Since it has heated and ventilated seats, leather upholstery, and navigation, it would really be able to please those with more discerning tastes.

 • 2021 Toyota Avalon Trime Levels